clementpoiret/HSF/docs/user-guide/configuration.md

 You can also add specific configs absent from the default yaml files (e.g. `hsf +augmentation.elastic.image_interpolation=sitkBSpline`)

 ## Configuration details

+Every *.yaml file defines a set of parameters influencing the segmentation, as detailed below.

 ### Inputs & Outputs

+I/O are managed through the `files.*` arguments.
+Default parameters are defined in [`conf/files/default.yaml`](https://github.com/clementpoiret/HSF/blob/master/hsf/conf/files/default.yaml).

+- `files.path` and `files.pattern` are mandatory arguments and respectively define where to search for MRIs, and how to find them through a `glob()` pattern.
+- `files.mask_pattern` defines how to find brain extraction masks for registration purposes (see [ROILoc documentation](user-guide/roiloc.md)).
+- `files.output_dir` defines where to store temporary files in a relative subject directory.

+The following example will recursively search all `*T2w.nii.gz` files in the `~Datasets/MRI/` folder, for search a `*T2w_bet_mask.nii.gz` located next to each T2w images:

+`hsf files.path="~/Datasets/MRI/" files.pattern="**/*T2w.nii.gz" files.mask_pattern="*T2w_bet_mask.nii.gz`

 ### Preprocessing pipeline